jleatherman3/TOYF-old-/README.md

 The old Cherokee smiled and simply said, "The one you feed".

 There are Three endings to this game: Dark Wolf, Light Wolf, and Secret.

+UPDATE please read: this is an old repo.
+I had to remake my directory due to my .gitignore not working correctly so it was uploading files that shouldn't be on GitHub causing many issues/conflicts.
+Please continue to follow progress on repo called TOYF.
+Thank you for your support as I continue to learn Unity and expore all it has to offer to make amazing games ~ Developer on 6/22/24 at 9:26 am